 When is the test offered?

-The Spanish placement test is an online test.
-It is available prior to the start of each term, during the backpacking/open enrollment periods, and for sessions throughout the spring and summer.
-The availability of the Spanish language test is listed in the tab below.
-Details about registering for this test are also listed; they are different for both incoming and continuing students.
-Please understand that it is not possible to schedule a placement exam in Spanish for one student.
+The French, Italian, and Spanish placement exams are online tests.
+They are available prior to the start of each term, during the backpacking/open enrollment periods, and throughout the spring and summer.
+The specific availability of each language test is listed in the tabs below.
+Details about registering for the tests are also listed.

 The Portuguese placement test is offered by individual appointment only.
 Details are listed in the tab below.

 How far in advance should I take the test?

-If you are an incoming student interested in the Spanish placement test, you must take the test at least five business days prior to the start of your orientation visit so that you are able to receive your results by the time you register.
+If you are an incoming student interested in the French, Italian, or Spanish placement test, you must take the test at least ten business days prior to the start of your orientation visit so that you are able to receive your results by the time you register.
 Students who do not take the test in time may not be able to register for a language course during orientation.
-Results cannot be rushed.
+Results cannot be expedited.

 If you are a current student, you should plan to take the French, Italian, or Spanish test at a time prior to your registration appointment (usually during backpacking).

 All students interested in the Portuguese placement test should read the details in the tab below.
 Appointments are only available during the academic year (September through April).

 What if I require special testing accommodations?

-If you are an incoming student, you should write to the Office of New Student Programs before your stay on campus or before you plan to take the online test to request accommodations on the placement tests.
+If you are an incoming first-year or transfer student, you should complete this accommodations request form at least two business days before you plan to take the online test to request accommodations.

 How long does it take to receive my results?

 It typically takes 2-3 business days for your results to become available.
-Results cannot be rushed, so please plan accordingly.
+Results cannot be expedited, so please plan accordingly.